 5. IManage Work

 IManage provides ECM to law firms, accounting firms and other professional services organizations.
-The company's ECM offering, iManage Work, combines document and email management capabilities to deliver the repository of record for all content flowing through individual firms.
-This product is deployed either on premises or through hosted servers running remotely and features native Windows applications.
+The company's ECM offering, IManage Work, combines document and email management capabilities to deliver the repository of record for all content flowing through individual firms.
+This product is deployed on premises or through hosted servers running remotely and features native Windows applications.
 The company rolled out a native SaaS version of its product running on Microsoft Azure in 2021.

 Lawyers, accountants, consultants and support staff can securely share their work products and client correspondence.
 IManage Work maintains the filing plans, folder hierarchies and controlled vocabularies for tagging messages, documents and other types of content within the repository.

 IManage Work delivers granular access controls and can establish auditable firewalls within a firm to channel content flows.
 It can assemble messages and documents into formal collections for records management and archival preservation.
 IManage Work embeds an AI engine within its repository to recommend or automatically tag content and provide insights into relationships among files.